 Bosnia-Herzegovina operator BH Telecom and Nokia have signed an agreement to implement DWDM optical infrastructure.

-Generation Z uses dumb phones in the US31.
-03. 2023 Friday / By: Robert Denes / Generic / Exact time: BST / Print this page
+Former Nokia executive Thomas Zilliacus bid for Manchester United24.
+03. 2023 Friday / By: Robert Denes / Business / Exact time: BST / Print this page